John-Kingham/quality-shares/docs/TESTING.md

 ### Tertiary Highlight + Primary

-This combination is used in the header navigation bar on hover and it passes all tests.
+This combination is used in the header navigation bar on hover.
+It passes all tests.

 ![Tertiary-highlight/primary contrast](./images/testing/contrast/tertiary-highlight-primary.png)